lambdaclass/mina_bridge/README.md

 ## Usage

-### Kimchi minimum verifier
+### Generate public inputs

-On `kimchi_test/` run:
+On `public_input_gen/` run:

 ```sh
 cargo r --release
 ```

 This will generate the proof and the expected value (in the completed version, this value would be the point at infinity).
+These values will be used as public inputs for the verifier circuit.

-### Verifier circuit
+### Run the Verifier circuit

 On `evm_bridge/` run: